nightscout/minimed-connect-to-nightscout/README.md

 * Active insulin (sent to Nightscout as entries of type `reported_active_bolus`)
 * Pump model and serial number (included in all Nightscout entries)

-**Potential future data**: See [this gist] for sample data provided by CareLink Connect.
+**Potential future data**: See [this sensor-disabled gist] and [this sensor-enabled gist] for sample data provided by CareLink Connect.
 In particular, I'd love to include BG trend (up/down arrows) based on `lastSGTrend`.
 Please [get in touch] if you use an Enlite sensor and would like to help.

 ## Notes